grpc/proposal/A40-csds-support.md

 node, so there is no need to differentiate with xDS client's status to reply.
 However, gRPC should reject the request with Node Matcher that failed to match with the Node information of the gRPC application.
 This feature has lower priority.
-To preserve forward compatibility, this doc proposes to throw an [INVALID_ARGUMENT](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md) if the CSDS implementation observe an non-empty Node Matcher.
+To preserve forward compatibility, this doc proposes to return an [INVALID_ARGUMENT](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md) if the CSDS implementation observe an non-empty Node Matcher.